euroscipy/euroscipy_proceedings/papers/Kieffer_Ashiotis/pyFAI.rst

    +----------------+----------------+

-The gains in performance obtained by this method were minor, especially when using more than 2 threads, illustrating the limits of the parellisation scheme.
+The gains in performance obtained by this method :ref:`Cython` were minor, especially when using more than 2 threads, illustrating the limits of the paralellisation scheme.
 The only way to go faster is to start thinking in parallel from the beginning and re-design the algorithm so that it works natively with lots of threads.
 This approach is the one taken by [OpenCL]_, where thousands of threads are virtually running in parallel, and is described in paragraph 5.